philmaweb/breathpy/README.md

 ## Installation

-`BreathPy` depends on `python >=3.6`, but does **not yet** support `python==3.9`.
+`BreathPy` depends on `python >=3.6`, but does **not yet** support `python==3.9`, as several dependencies are not yet available for python 3.9.
 It is available through `pip`.
 Make sure to activate your local virtual environment or use anaconda.
 To render decision trees we depend on the `graphviz` executable.
 Either install into your current environment using `pip install breathpy` or create, activate a new anaconda environment "breath" and install `breathpy` and `graphviz`:
 ```bash
 conda create --name breath python=3.8 pip graphviz -y
 conda activate breath